rcoenmans/vsts-client/README.md

 # Set the bypass_rules parameter to True
 client.update_workitem(13, doc, bypass_rules=True)
 ```
-NOTE: `System.CreatedBy` and `System.CreatedDate` can only be modified using bypass rules on work item creation, i.e. the first revision of a work item.
+> `System.CreatedBy` and `System.CreatedDate` can only be modified using bypass rules on work item creation, i.e. the first revision of a work item.
 ```python
 # Set the Created By and Created Date fields
 doc = JsonPatchDocument()